thelbane/ConwayII/README.md

 Once you've tried and failed to satisfy all of these requirements (because you realized too late that Virtual ][ is a Mac emulator and you're on Windows), just launch your favorite Apple II emulator and open `diskimages/conway.dsk`.

-### I Just Want to Assemble the Damn Thing
+### I Just Want to Assemble the Darn Thing
-If you have DASM installed, assemble the project with:
+If you have DASM installed, you should be able to `make all` or assemble the project with:

 ```sh
 dasm src/conway.asm -oconway -v4 -f2